gosuit/confy/README.md

 # Confy

-Confy is Go library for reading configuration settings from environment variables and YAML or other files.
-It is based on <a href="https://github.com/ilyakaznacheev/cleanenv">CleanEnv</a>.
-It provides a simple way to manage application configurations while ensuring that the configurations are valid.
+Confy is a Go library designed to make working with the configuration of your application as flexible as possible, but at the same time as simple as possible.

 ## Installation